Chinese Language Tuition in Singapore: Making Mother Tongue Manageable

 2. Composition Writing (Zuowen)

-This is where the right tutor can make the biggest difference.
-Effective composition tuition should include:
+This is where the right tutor makes the biggest difference:

-- Story planning: Structured approaches to plot development (beginning, conflict, climax, resolution)
+- Story planning — structured approaches to plot development

-- Common themes: Preparing flexible stories that can be adapted to different exam prompts
+- Common themes — preparing flexible stories that can be adapted to different prompts

-- Weekly writing practice: The only way to improve is consistent practice with detailed feedback
+- Weekly writing practice — the only way to actually improve

 3. Oral Examination

-Chinese oral carries 15-20% of the total grade and is an area where targeted practice yields fast results:
+Oral carries 15-20% of the total grade and is where targeted practice produces fast results:

-- Reading aloud (duwen): Practise correct pronunciation, intonation, and pacing
+- Reading aloud (duwen) — correct pronunciation, intonation, pacing

-- Picture description: Learn structured approaches to describing visual stimuli
+- Picture description — structured approaches to visual stimuli

-- Conversation: Practise discussing current affairs and personal experiences in Chinese
+- Conversation — practising current affairs and personal experiences in Chinese

-- Recording and review: Record practice sessions to identify areas for improvement
+- Recording practice — listen back to spot areas for improvement

-Chinese grammar differs significantly from English, and many students apply English grammar patterns to Chinese:
+Chinese grammar is genuinely different from English, and many students unconsciously apply English patterns:

 - Correct use of particles (le, de, guo, zhe)

-- Measure words (liangci) — using the right classifier for different nouns
+- Measure words (liangci) — the right classifier for different nouns

 Choosing the Right Chinese Tutor